lsst-ts/ts_tma_tma-documentation_verifications_lts-103-mcs/README.md

 ## 3.10.11 Time

 There is no PTP server available at the summit, currently NTP is used.
+This has been extensively tested.

 ## 3.10.12 MCS Mount Positioning Command